Keeping Foster and Kin Parents Supported and Trained (KEEP)

 • If foster/kinship family misses a parent-training session, the material from the missed session is delivered during a home visit at a time convenient for the foster parent.

-• Child externalizing problems, mental health problems and problems in school and with peer group.
+• Child externalizing and internalizing problems, trauma, mental health problems, and problems in school and with peer group

 Delivery Settings